Prospect Retrospective: Vladimir Guerrero

 Among players who spent most of their career in right field, Guerrero's 59.8 career WAR puts him in a class with Bobby Bonds (63.3), Andre Dawson (62.3, HoF), Harry Hooper (61.7, HoF), Brian Giles (59.2), Rocky Colavito (59.0), and Sam Rice (58.2, HoF).

-Overall, the comps sound about right: Vlad wasn't a first-tier Hall of Famer, but he's certainly worthy of induction and hasn't been tarred with the PED brush, hopefully helping his case.
+Overall, the comps sound about right: Vlad wasn't a first-tier Hall of Famer, but he's certainly worthy of induction and hasn't been tarred with the PED brush like many stars of his generation, hopefully helping his case.

 As a prospect, Guerrero was a tools hound who also showed outstanding hitting skills, producing both power and average.
 He didn't draw many walks, but he didn't strike out much either.
 That's exactly the player he became.